hgsolutions/terraform-provider-ece/README.md

 - Configuration changes to existing clusters are applied using a cluster plan.
 This plan is evaluated by ECE to determine what changes are required to the existing cluster.
 Plans typically result in provisioning of new nodes and decommissioning of existing nodes.

-- Not all combination of configuration parameters are supported by all ECE editions.
-For example, the open-source edition of ECE does not support Machine Learning (ML) nodes.
+- ECE does not support every possible combination of configuration parameters.
 If an unsupported configuration is specified, the ECE REST API may respond immediately with an error message, or the cluster plan may fail.
 In either case, the provider will respond with the ECE error message and indicate that the create or update failed.

 ### Sample Provider and Cluster Terraform configuration